 IVF Success Rates Explained

-We are proud to be SART members and, as such, are required to report our statistics to the CDC National Registry.
-We do so, and are quite proud of our statistics, but feel that patients and potential patients need to understand the complexities involved and these numbers and what they mean can be hard to navigate.
-While statistics should only be a small part of the decision making process involved in selecting a clinic, we currently have some of the highest success rate in the state of Washington.
+We are proud of our statistics and are required to report them to the CDC National Registry.
+Patients and potential patients need to understand the complexities involved and these numbers and what they mean can be hard to navigate.
+While statistics should only be a part of the decision-making process involved in selecting a clinic, we currently have some of the highest success rate in the state of Washington.

 How does ORH compare with other clinics?